University of Denver

 Research.
 I work in Set Theory, Ramsey Theory, Topology, and related areas.
 See my Research Page for more information.

 In January 2019, I finished writing a proof that the universal homogeneous k-clique-free graphs have finite big Ramsey degrees.
 This paper was substantially revised and submitted and is available on the arxiv.
 After some final revisions, it will be submitted hopefully before the end of 2019.
-The first paper on the Ramsey theory universal homogeneous triangle-free graph received some good preliminary reviews from Annals of Mathematics (available here), calling this "a remarkable achievment" and "the first major advance towards the Ramsey theory of Fraisse limits that have forbidden configurations", further writing that "Many top names in combinatorics worked on this problem for years, so it can be definitely confirmed that the problem is hard and important."
-As the assessments were not unanimous, that paper is currently submitted elsewhere.
+The first paper on the Ramsey theory universal homogeneneous triangel-free graph has happily been accepted to the Journal of Mathematical Logic.
 My approach is opening up a large class of homogeneous structures with forbidden configurations to investigations of their canonical partitions, and connections with topological dynamics via this work of Andy Zucker.
 It also has provided means for extending the Galvin-Prikry theorem on the Baire space to a topological space of copies of the Rado graph, opening up the possibility of more extensions of Ramsey theory where the objects being colored are infinite structures, and the colorings are definable in some manner.

 Papers since 2017 published or accepted.